evrowe/er4/README.md

 - `COOKIE_SECRET`
 - `GITHUB_CLIENT_ID`
 - `GITHUB_CLIENT_SECRET`
+- `POSTGRES_DB` (refer to `./scripts/create-database.js`) for how to set this value per env
+- `POSTGRES_HOST` (generally should be `127.0.0.1` unless hosting postgres on a different server)
+- `POSTGRES_PORT` (use postgres default or whatever custom port you've set)
+- `POSTGRES_USER`
+- `POSTGRES_PASSWORD`

 ## Production

 Run the app in production mode for better Express performance when you want to deploy to a real server.
-Only I should ever need this but meh.
+Only I should ever need this but here it is, in case you need it.

 * `npm run build` builds a production-ready artifact of the UI application.
 * `npm run start` boots the server in production mode, serves the UI and back-end